andolg/satellite-imagery-downloader/README.md

 * OpenStreetMap: `https://tile.openstreetmap.org/{z}/{x}/{y}.png`
 * Esri satellite imagery: `https://services.arcgisonline.com/arcgis/rest/services/World_Imagery/MapServer/tile/{z}/{y}/{x}`

 If you need to use tiles from a different map service, you can try to get the URL by inspecting network activity in your browser.
 Open developer tools (Ctrl+Shift+I) and go to the Network panel.
 If you scroll the map, it will show you what resources are being loaded.
-Find a tile, copy the URL and replace the coordinate and zoom values with `{x}`, `{y}` and `{z}`.
+Find a tile, copy the URL and replace its coordinate and zoom values with `{x}`, `{y}` and `{z}`.

 ![](img/img_7.png)

-If you encounter any problems with the program, feel free to open an issue.

 ---
 ## Examples